fatpiggu9/Money-Path/README.md

-# Money Path (Object Oriented Programming Final Project)
+# Money Path
+as Object Oriented Programming Final Project

 ## Manual Guide
 Money Path is a JavaFX application that provides a quick and simple wallet and budget manager.
 It is designed to run on the JavaFX environment and provides intuitive graphical user interface (GUI) for any interactions with application's features